xenon-middleware/pyxenon/README.md

 [![Build Status](https://travis-ci.org/NLeSC/pyxenon.svg?branch=master)](https://travis-ci.org/NLeSC/pyxenon)
 [![Codacy Badge](https://api.codacy.com/project/badge/grade/35e155e3bb08459aa2c24622d5fdb0d3)](https://www.codacy.com/app/NLeSC/pyxenon)

 Python interface to the [Xenon library](http://nlesc.github.io/Xenon/).
+Underneath it uses [pyjnius](https://github.com/kivy/pyjnius), which uses Cython and the Java Native Interface to interface with a Java Virtual Machine.

 ## Installation

-First export environment variable `JDK_HOME` to your JDK installation.
+First export environment variable `JDK_HOME` pointing to your JDK installation.
 Then run

 ```shell
 make install
 ```
 This will run `pip install` internally.
-If pip is used to import this package, make sure to install `Cython==0.23.4` before installing pyxenon, because `jnius` will otherwise deduce its dependencies in the wrong order.
+If pip imports this package, make sure to install `Cython==0.23.4` before installing `pyxenon`, because `jnius` will otherwise deduce its dependencies in the wrong order.

 Currently, Xenon library version 1.1.0-SNAPSHOT is placed in the `libs` directory with its dependencies.
 To use another version, replace these jar files with alternative jar files and run `make reinstall`.
 Alternatively, a custom classpath can be provided to `xenon.init()`.